Must be Monday. New podcast! Just click on the fancy logo below.

 The Superman

 This is the leader who makes sure to take the most dangerous or onerous duties on himself.
 Usually The Hero and often The Cape or a Knight in Shining Armor.
 More likely to lead a handful of True Companions than an army, as he hates the thought of getting thousands of people killed.
-If he does lead an army, he's likely to be a Four Star Badass, A Father to His Men and is certain to put The Men First.
+If he does lead an army, he's likely to be a Four-Star Badass, A Father to His Men and is certain to put The Men First.

-The Theoden
+The Théoden

 The Hammond

 Usually a Reasonable Authority Figure who gets out of the way of his men so that they can do their job.
 He stays back at Mission Control, where he may or may not do much during the mission.
 Still, if things go badly wrong, he's likely to Go Down With His Ship.
 Likely to be an Officer and a Gentleman.
-Most likely to suffer from The Chains of Commanding, though that can effect others as well.
-If he is significantly stronger than his underlings, this can turn into Orcus on His Throne.
+Most likely to suffer from The Chains of Commanding, though that can affect others as well.
+If he's significantly stronger than his underlings, this can turn into Orcus on His Throne.

 The Magneto

 Named after the movie version, not the comic book version.
 This is the leader who has reserves and isn't reluctant to spend them.
 His men mean less to him than victory.
-Often a Glory Hound, General Failure of flat-out Villain.
+Often a Glory Hound, General Failure or flat-out villain.
 In darker works, this can also be a good character who had to do it because the alternative was even worse.
 Such a character may later be found Drowning His Sorrows.

 The Xykon